 We have all encountered dysfunctional workplaces or communities, right?
 Even in our B2B communities!
 Places where negativity, bullying or ‘bad behaviour’ is rife, perhaps even overtly or covertly expected, rewarded or valued.

-But even these people do not always ‘survive’ without some ‘cost’ – even if that’s not immediately apparent or visible.
+But even these people do not always ‘survive’ without some ‘cost’ to themselves – even if that’s not immediately apparent or visible.
 It can easily remain hidden for some time.
 That ‘cost’ can manifest as deep regret, poor personal relationships, underlying sadness, shame, lack of integrity, poor physical health or literally overall dis-ease, which is felt on a conscious or subconscious level – if only during quiet moments, alone.

-Those that feel their feelings more deeply, who notice and disagree with the negativity, with the expected toxic behaviour and do not join in, often bail-out early if there is no space to speak up or cultivate change.
+Those that feel their feelings more deeply, who notice and disagree with the negativity, with any expected toxic behaviour and do not join in, often bail-out early if there is no space to speak up or cultivate change.
 They can be scapegoated, endure long-term absence perhaps or ‘suffer’ in silence, putting on a routinely fake face or mask to just get through or cope every day.
 That too can be debilitating.

 But there are others who speak up, change their lives, help to change the lives of others through the work that they do, which can be liberating and healing for everyone involved.